Indian Hills Community College logo

 About Indian Hills Community College

-Indian Hills: Forging futures through consolidated community education since 1966.
+Indian Hills: Empowering futures through technical education and community spirit since 1966.

 Key Highlights